RBrearton/py-htmx/pages/b2_ps2.md

 </blockquote>

-Using logic, we should be able to write any transformation as
+Using... logic, we should be able to write any transformation as

 $\Lambda = R(-\theta, \hat{u}) \Lambda_x(v) R(\theta, \hat{u})$.